bitterengsci/algorithm/Machine Leanrning.md

 ROC curve (receiver operating characteristic)
 - showing the performance of a classification model at all classification thresholds
 - x-axis: FP rate, y-axis: TP rate  (TPR vs. FPR at different classification thresholds)
+- often used as a proxy for the trade-off between the sensitivity of the model (true positives) vs the fall-out or the probability it will trigger a false alarm (false positives). --> precision and recall trade-off

 AUC (Area Under the ROC Curve)